chunky-dev/docs/ChunkyDocs/docs/user_interface/render/sky_and_fog.md

 ## Clouds and Fog

 - `Enable clouds` - Toggles Minecraft style, blocky clouds.
-Currently only renders as flat planes, similar to clouds seen in Minecraft's fast graphics mode.
+Currently, only renders as flat planes, similar to clouds seen in Minecraft's fast graphics mode.

-- `Cloud size` - Controls the scaling of the clouds; The position of the clouds will change too due the the clouds being based on a texture.
+- `Cloud size` - Controls the scaling of the clouds; The position of the clouds will change too due the clouds being based on a texture.

 - `Cloud X` - Shifts clouds along X axis.